 2.3.
 Turbine Unit Maintenance & Testing.

 g.
 After maintenance, testing is required to validate the unit is functioning properly.
-The required testing sequence is defined below in Section 4 (Unit Startup Procedure ).
+The required testing sequence is defined below in Section 4 (Unit Startup Procedure and Return to Service Testing Sequence).

-4. Dworshak Dam Unit Startup Procedure
+4. Dworshak Dam Unit Startup Procedure and Unit Return to Service Testing Sequence

+The following tests are performed without the unit operating:

 Mechanical Over‐speed Device Test: With the unit shutdown.